qmk/qmk_firmware/docs/features/ps2_mouse.md

 PS2_DRIVER = interrupt
 ```

-In your keyboard config.h:
+In your keyboard `config.h`:

 ```c
 #define PS2_CLOCK_PIN A8
 #define PS2_DATA_PIN  A9
 ```

-And in the chibios specifig halconf.h:
+and in the ChibiOS specific `halconf.h`:
 ```c
 #define PAL_USE_CALLBACKS TRUE
 ```